Sign Up for a Free Account

 Overview

 The term “asymptomatic hyperCKemia” indicates a finding of persistent and abnormally high serum levels of creatine kinase (CK) in an asymptomatic person, whether or not the etiology has been found.
 The range of elevation varies widely depending on the cause and precipitating factors.
 There are many causes of asymptomatic hyperCKemia.
 Statin myotoxicity is probably the most common cause because use of these drugs has become so prevalent and so widespread.
 Other drugs and toxins, trauma, and diverse myopathies are other causes.
 Sometimes no etiology is identified, and monitoring is recommended.
 This article reviews the differential diagnosis, diagnostic workup, prognosis, and management of asymptomatic hyperCKemia.
 Special situations involve pregnancy or anesthesia.
-The authors call attention to the discovery of more genetic disorders as causes of asymptomatic hyperCKemia.
+The authors call attention to the discovery of more genetic and acquired disorders as causes of asymptomatic hyperCKemia.

 Key points